April 1621, New Governor

 John Pory, an official visiting from Jamestown, Virginia, describes the relationship of the Pilgrims with the Indians as a result of this incident.

 "They are friends with all their neighbors And not withstanding that those of the isle Capawack are mortal enemies to all other English, ever since Hunt most wickedly stole away their people to sell them for slaves, yet are they in good terms with them of Plymouth, because as they never did wrong to any Indian, so will they put up no injury at their hands.
-And though they gave them kind entertainment, yet stand they day and night precisely upon their guard."
+And though they gave them kind entertainment, yet stand the day and night precisely upon their guard.
+One thing which made them to be much respected was the revenge which they attempted in the night upon Corbitant, the chief man about the great king, because they were (though falsely) informed, that he had slain Tisquantum, Sir Ferdinando Gorge his Indian, who lived as their servant under their protection, interpreting the injury done to him as done to themselves."
+2

 July, 1621, Hobbamock Lives With Pilgrims